GaetanLepage/phd-manuscript/sections/5_rl/4_results/0_index.typ

 Before using #acr("WER") cost maps to compute the reward, we have conducted experiments with alternative cost maps.
 As highlighted in previous @sec:rl:method:wer_maps:computing, computing #wer-cost is very compute-intensive.
-Furthermore, the #acr("WER") cost is noisy has some artifacts.
+Furthermore, the #acr("WER") cost is noisy and has some artifacts.
 The present study introduces an alternative formulation for the cost function #cost.
 This _analytical cost_ #analytical-cost is a closed-form formula that directly maps a state $s in cal(S)$ to its normalized cost.
 It was initially used to validate the concept of a navigation task parametrized by an eventually directional cost map.